-As you can see from this example, thinking ahead, looking at the ‘whole life cycle’ of a storage facility can help to mitigate scope creep and additional cost in the future.
+As you can see from this example, thinking ahead, looking at the ‘whole life cycle’ of an industrial storage facility can help to mitigate scope creep and additional cost in the future.
 The flow diagram below takes you through some of the typical questions we would seek to answer:

 Defining the Bulk Store Solution

-With the User Requirements defined, Toro will then develop a System Requirement Document.
-By knowing what constraints Toro and our clients are working with we can define how the structure needs to perform.
-Invariably, we will need to go through a process of ‘trading’ requirements to a reach a practicable solution taking into account functional requirements, safety factors, environmental concerns and, of course, price!
+With the user requirements defined, Toro will then develop a System Requirement Document.
+By knowing what constraints Toro and our clients are working with, we can define how the structure needs to perform.
+Invariably, we will need to go through a process of ‘trading’ requirements to reach a practicable solution which takes into account functional requirements, safety factors, environmental concerns and, of course, price!

 This is where we capture the User Requirements and ask the ‘so what?’ questions.
 Examining a recent example of one of Toro’s clients demonstrates the process best:

-Case study: Biomass Bulk Store for Wood Pellets.
+Case study: Biomass Bulk Storage Building for Wood Pellets.

-- The bulk store needs to store 2000m3 of wood pellets – so what?
+- The bulk storage shelters needs to store 2000m3 of wood pellets – so what?